Replaces filing cabinets with Laserfiche ECM

 For several years the MVAC’s IT department used a Laserfiche enterprise content management (ECM) system to convert paper files into digital images for ease of access and storage.
 But the staff knew the software could do more to help them better serve their clients.

 Much more than a simple tool for document scanning and storage, ECM software has the ability to automatically move digitized documents throughout an organization, automating the flow of information to rapidly get the right information into the right hands.

 The MVAC knew exactly where to start with its automation efforts: the agency’s Energy Assistance Program.
-Every week case workers had to drive client funding requests from nine branch offices to agency headquarters, adding hours to the time it took to process applications.
-The new software allows paper-based files to be scanned into branch office computers and then instantly forwarded as electronic documents over a password-secure Internet portal to certifiers at agency headquarters.
+Every week caseworkers had to drive client funding requests from nine branch offices to agency headquarters, adding hours to the time it took to process applications.
+The new software allows paper-based files to be scanned into branch office computers and then instantly forwarded as electronic documents over a password-secured Internet portal to certifiers at agency headquarters.